 - 6.1.
 The council's banking arrangements, including the bank mandate, shall be made by the RFO and authorised by the council; banking arrangements shall not be delegated to a committee.
-The council has resolved to bank with Barclays-[name bank.
-It also uses the services of CCLA].
-The arrangements shall be reviewed [annually]periodically] for security and efficiency. - 6.2.
+The council has resolved to bank with Barclays bank.
+It also uses the services of CCLA.
+The arrangements shall be reviewed periodically for security and efficiency. - 6.2.
 The council must have safe and efficient arrangements for making payments, to safeguard against the possibility of fraud or error.
 Wherever possible, more than one person should be involved in any payment, for example by dual online authorisation or dual cheque signing (where applicable), or by separation of certification and authorisation functions.
-Even where a purchase has been approved uthorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank. - 6.3.
-All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by [the RFO-RFO].
-(Where the certification of invoices is done as a batch, this shall include a statement by the RFO that all invoices listed have been 'examined, verified and certified' by the RFO]. - 6.4.
+Even where a purchase has been approved, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank. - 6.3.
+All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by the RFO. - 6.4.
 Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information. - 6.5.
-All payments shall be made by [online banking/cheque], in accordance with a resolution of the council {or duly delegated committee} (or a delegated decision by an officer}, unless [the council] resolves to use a different payment method.
+All payments shall be made by online banking/cheque, in accordance with a resolution of the council or a delegated decision by an officer, unless the council resolves to use a different payment method. - 6.6.
+For each financial year the RFO may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council may authorise in advance for the year}. - 6.7.
+A copy of this schedule of regular payments shall be signed by two members monthly when payment is made to reduce the risk of duplicate payments. - 6.8.
+A list of such payments shall be reported to the next appropriate meeting of the council for information only. - 6.9.
+The Clerk and RFO shall have delegated authority to authorise payments in addition to para's 5.15 and 5.18 above, in the following circumstances: - i. payments of up to [£10,000] excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - ii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk and RFO certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council.